Longridge-High-School/net-doc/docs/docs/concepts/assets.md

 Text_ which is the text that will appear under the field in the editors.
 The order is a numerical order for the field in the forms and display.
 A field can be set to unique within the asset, or globally within the whole of Net-Doc.

+## Importing a CSV

+On the asset list click _Import (Plural)_.
+Select your CSV and then match the columns of the CSV to the fields in the asset.